-HSC Option Modules
+Year 12 Option Modules

-Select one of the following (approximately 25% of course time):
+Plus one of the following (approximately 25% of course time):

-- Family and Societal Interactions Government and community structures that support and protect family members - throughout their lifespan. - Social Impact of Technology The impact of evolving technologies on individuals and lifestyle. - Individuals and Work Contemporary issues confronting individuals as they manage roles within both their family and work environments.
+- Family and Societal Interactions Government and community structures that support and protect family members throughout their lifespan. - Social Impact of Technology The impact of evolving technologies on individuals and lifestyle. - Individuals and Work Contemporary issues confronting individuals as they manage roles within both their family and work environments.

 Students are required to complete an Independent Research Project as part of the HSC internal assessment.
-The focus of the Independent Research Project should be related to the course content of one or more of the following areas: individuals, groups, families, communities, resource management.
+The focus of the Independent Research Project should be related to the course Content of one or more of the following areas: individuals, groups, families, communities, resource management.

-Dance
+Dance Course No: 15070

-Course No: 11070 Preliminary Course 15070 HSC Course 2 units for each of Preliminary and HSC Board Developed Course Exclusions: Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject.
+Exclusions: Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject.

-Students undertake a study of Dance as an artform.
+Students undertake a study of Dance as an art form.
 There is an equal emphasis on the components of Performance, Composition and Appreciation in the study of Dance.
 Students studying Dance bring with them a wide range of prior dance experience.
 Physical training and preparation of the body is fundamental and of paramount importance to the course and informs all three components of the course.